 To enroll land through wetland reserve easements, NRCS enters into purchase agreements with eligible private landowners or Indian tribes that include the right for NRCS to develop and implement a wetland reserve restoration easement plan.
 This plan restores, protects, and enhances the wetland’s functions and values.

-To enroll land through wetland reserve easements, landowners may apply at any time at the local USDA Service Center.
-However, WRE applications must be received by 4 p.m., October 14, 2022 to be considered for funds.
+To enroll land through wetland reserve easements, landowners may apply at any time at their local USDA Service Center.

 State Office Contact